dddrrreee/cs140e-22win/labs/9-debug-hardware/DEBUG-cheat-sheet.md

 You can check your logic in doing this for the other instructions (and ours for this one) by looking on page 13-26, where table 13-19 lists out all the different debug instructions.

+IF you want to write the code for this raw:

+    static inline uint32_t cp14_debug_id_get(void) {
+        // the documents seem to imply the general purpose register
+        // SBZ ("should be zero") so we clear it first. uint32_t ret = 0;

+        asm volatile ("mrc p14, 0, %0, c0, c0, 0" : "=r"(ret));
+        return ret;
+    }

+Or, `armv6-debug.h` provides some macros to make this more concise:

+    // This macro invocation creates a routine called cp14_debug_id_macro
+    // that is equivalant to <cp14_debug_id_get>
+    //
+    // you can see this by adding "-E" to the gcc compile line and inspecting
+    // the output.
+    coproc_mk_get(debug_id_macro, p14, 0, c0, c0, 0)